sergiyblazhievsky/jrsh/README.md

 2. Tool Mode
 3. Shell Mode

 In Script mode you should specify a script file with `*.jrs` file extension.
-That file contains operation sequence.
+That file contains an operation sequence.
 The sequenced operations are performed one by one.
 To run the script just execute in your terminal:

 ```bash
 $> ./run.sh --script /Users/alex/jrsh/scripts/my_script.jrs